Tuesday, June 2, 2026

 Your Micro-Action for Today

 Pick one opening you play as White and one as Black.
 Nothing more.
-Drop them into a repertoire tool, import your last 20 online games, and drill the first position where you went wrong.
+Drop them into a chess opening trainer, import your last 20 online games, and drill the first position where you went wrong.
 Tomorrow, do the same for the next gap.
 That loop, played every day, is what builds a repertoire that actually sticks.

 Frequently Asked Questions